paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-385-other-technology-base-policies-and-programs.md

 (2) Waste and byproducts of cotton and wool fiber for use in the production of propellants and explosives.

-**(g) Exception for Commissaries, Exchanges, and Other Nonappropriated Fund Instrumentalities.—** Subsection (a) does not apply to items purchased for resale purposes in commissaries, exchanges, or nonappropriated fund instrumentalities operated by the Department of Defense.
+**(g) Exception for Commissaries, Exchanges, and Other Nonappropriated Fund Instrumentalities.—**

+(1) Except as provided in paragraph (2), subsection (a) does not apply to items purchased for resale purposes in commissaries, exchanges, or nonappropriated fund instrumentalities operated by the Department of Defense.

+(2)

+  (A) Paragraph (1) shall not apply with respect to the procurement of seafood originating in a covered foreign country, including procurement for use in military dining facilities, galleys aboard United States naval vessels, and procurement for resale in commissary stores, notwithstanding the source of funds used for such procurement.

+  (B) The Secretary of Defense may waive the requirements of subparagraph (A) if such procurement would cause undue burden to a naval vessel while at sea or in port at a foreign port, a dining facility in a foreign country, a commissary, an exchange, or a nonappropriated fund instrumentality located on a military installation located outside the United States.

+  (C) In this paragraph, the term “covered foreign country” means The People’s Republic of China, the Russian Federation, the Islamic Republic of Iran, or the Democratic People’s Republic of Korea.

 **(h) Exception for Small Purchases.—**